 Christopher’s presentation was everything a great author talk should be: passionate, engaging and with just the right amount of personal opinion to convey the author’s motivation without sounding like a sermon.
 And although his work might inspire others to follow in his footsteps and explore these decaying sites on their own, his desire to protect these monuments of the past from vandals and arsonists should encourage you to take the easy route and visit them virtually through his books and website instead.
 Not only is it a lot safer than trespassing at the risk of injury or prosecution, but Christopher has a knack for capturing the soul of a scene in his photographs that the average eye would most likely miss—especially when you’re trying not to fall through the floor or be confronted by squatters.
 So check out Abandoned America to experience this country’s forgotten places from the safety and comfort of home!5

-Andrew Andrews attended Matthew Christopher: Abandoned America at Mid-Manhattan Library in New York on Thursday, April 20, 2017 @ 6:30pm to write this review.
+Andrew Andrews attended Matthew Christopher: Abandoned America at Mid-Manhattan Library in Manhattan on Thursday, April 20, 2017 @ 6:30pm to write this review.